If you have questions about TIMIA Capital, browse our FAQs or reach our directly to our team.

 SaaS companies are spending money in order to fund customer acquisition.
 These companies earn gross margins of 70%+ on their existing customers.
 In a downturn, these companies have multiple options to reduce spending and achieve cashflow breakeven and stability, in exchange for a reduced growth rate.

-We expect that, given our focus on software companies, a sizeable percentage of our portfolio will either get sold to an acquirer or go public during the term of our investments.
+We expect that, given our focus on technology companies, a sizeable percentage of our portfolio will either get sold to an acquirer or go public during the term of our investments.
 If this occurs, the investee company will be required to buy out the remainder of our debt contract.
 This will mean accretive cash to TIMIA due to the terms of the buyout and any related warrants that TIMIA may have.

 Public Company vs. Private Fund Structure